NREL-Sienna/PowerNetworkMatrices.jl/docs/src/tutorials/tutorial_VirtualPTDF_matrix.md

 v_ptdf = VirtualPTDF(sys);
 ```

-Now, an element of the matrix can be computed by calling the branch name and bus number:
+Now, an element of the matrix can be computed by calling the arc tuple and bus number:

 ``` @repl tutorial_VirtualPTDF_matrix
-el_C31_2_105 = v_ptdf["C31-2", 105]
+el_C31_105 = v_ptdf[(318, 321), 105]
 ```

-Alternatively, the number of the branch and bus (corresponding to the number of the PTDF row and column) can be used.
+Alternatively, the value can be indexed by row and column numbers directly.
 In this case the row and column numbers are mapped by the dictonaries contained in the `lookup` field.

 ``` @repl tutorial_VirtualPTDF_matrix
-row_number = v_ptdf.lookup[1]["C31-2"]
+row_number = v_ptdf.lookup[1][(318, 321)]
 col_number = v_ptdf.lookup[2][105]
-el_C31_2_105_bis = v_ptdf[row_number, col_number]
+el_C31_105_bis = v_ptdf[row_number, col_number]
 ```

-**NOTE**: this example was made for the sake of completeness and considering the actual branch name and bus number is reccomended.
+**NOTE**: this example was made for the sake of completeness and considering the actual arc tuple and bus number is recommended.

-As previously mentioned, in order to evaluate a single element of the `VirtualPTDF`, the entire row related to the selected branch must be considered.
+As previously mentioned, in order to evaluate a single element of the `VirtualPTDF`, the entire row related to the selected arc must be considered.
 For this reason it is cached in the `VirtualPTDF` structure for later calls.
 This is evident by looking at the following example:

 ``` @repl tutorial_VirtualPTDF_matrix